 - 10th task: Clean and clear off your lawn tables, chairs, outdoor fabrics, and umbrellas.

-- 11th task: And, we can't forget our beautiful birds and animals.
+- 11th task: We can't forget our beautiful birds and animals.

 1st task: Decide on your plan for your garden.